 What you can do in 4 weeks

-During this pilot, we will show you how to approach startup building.
+During this free pilot in August 2022, we will show you how to approach startup building.
 It doesn't matter if you don't have an idea yet.
 It doesn't matter if you don't have any technical skills (yet).
 It doesn't matter if you don't have money (yet).
 All that matters is that you follow our lead and devote some time to it.

 If you are committing to the whole duration of the pilot AND are going to spend at least 5 hours a week on learning and playing, then by the end of the MVP Pilot you will have an idea based on a problem that you validated, a landing page for the possible solution, a business social media account with the first followers and even a mockup or a prototype.
 At the very least you will understand what startup life is all about and decide if you like it.